billyyyyy3320/Billy/blog/_en/2019-8-15-why-I-like-git-rebase.md

 # These lines can be re-ordered; they are executed from top to bottom.
 ```

-You're able to reorder, edit commit message, remove commit, or even meld some commits into a previous commit...
+You're able to reorder, edit commit message, remove commit, or even meld some commits into a previous commit, etc. Well, it's pretty handy,

 ## `git push --force-with-lease`